Comb Beck accommodation summary

 The cottage is non-smoking

-Christmas & New Year: The property will be decorated with a Christmas Tree and some decorations foe guests to enjoy.
+Christmas & New Year: The property will be decorated with a Christmas Tree and some decorations for guests to enjoy.

-Please note the garden leading down to the beck is terraced and may not be suitable for young children
+Please note Comb Beck is a traditional Lakeland cottage and may not be suitable for guests with limited mobility.
+The garden leading down to the beck is terraced and may not be suitable for young children.General Description

 Comb Beck is a beautiful semi-detached cottage for four perched above a ravine with its namesake stream cascading below.